 Leeds needs to become carbon net zero by 2050.
 But Leeds Bradford Airport plans to double its greenhouse gas emissions in the next 10 years.
 That’s plane crazy!

 Together we can still stop airport expansion and build a better world.

 What’s the latest?

-About the conditional decision: even with the conditions set by the Council, this gives the green light for a huge increase in greenhouse gases, noise and air pollution.
+About Leeds City Council’s decision: even with the conditions, this gives the green light for a huge increase in greenhouse gases, noise and air pollution.
 Expansion would make it impossible for our city to become net zero and would make a mockery of the Council’s Climate Emergency Declaration.
 It renders that declaration meaningless because when it has come to action, Leeds City Council has been shown wanting.
 They are in denial.
 This was an opportunity for the Council to show leadership and accept responsibility for protecting our world.
 They have failed.
 In doing so, they have lost all credibility when it comes to tackling the gravest danger that we face – the climate crisis.